Ford sued, said to hide truck fuel tank defect

 It said this would clog fuel systems with debris and rust, causing a sudden loss of engine power, and potentially causing vehicles to buck or kick or suddenly stall.

-Ford spokeswoman Marcey Evans Zwiebel declined to comment immediately, saying the Dearborn, Michigan-based automaker has yet to be served with the complaint.

-The F-series pickup is the best-selling U.S. car or truck, while the E-Series is a truck-based full-size van.
+The lawsuit was filed by Chester, New Jersey-based Coba Landscaping and Construction Inc and its principal Galo Coba.

-The complaint seeks class-action status on behalf of the vehicle owners, and alleges fraud, breach of warranty, and unjust enrichment, among other charges.
-It seeks compensatory, punitive and triple damages, and other remedies.
+It alleges fraud, breach of warranty, and unjust enrichment, among other charges, and seeks compensatory, punitive and triple damages.

-The plaintiffs are Chester, New Jersey-based Coba Landscaping and Construction Inc and its principal Galo Coba.
-Lawyers for both were not immediately available for comment.
+The F-series pickup is the best-selling U.S. car or truck.
+Ford is based in Dearborn, Michigan.
+The E-Series is a truck-based full-size van.

 The case is Coba et al v.
 Ford Motor Co, U.S. District Court, District of New Jersey.